Adrian Judt and Helene Schauer

 To Be Constructed

 The temporary installation ‘To Be Constructed’ showcases typical building materials which can be found in self-built constructions all over Tbilisi.
-By displaying these materials on a bright blue exhibition platform in the neighbourhood of Gldani, the installation acknowledges and esteems informal building strategies of inhabitants as response to social transformations.
+By displaying these materials on a bright blue exhibition platform in the neighborhood of Gldani, the installation acknowledges and esteems informal building strategies of inhabitants as response to social transformations.

 Following the idea of generating surplus value for the local community, the exhibited building materials are given away for free for further informal constructions and adaptations to the existing environment.
 Neighbors and guests are invited to take materials for their personal use.